maggielvlara15/LendingClub/README.md

 8. Flag outliers
 9. Flag invalid categories

-# Storage
+# Database
-I stored the result in AWS S3 for now, in the future work, I would like the choose PostgreSQL as the database because it is a extensible and convenient RDAMS and it also provides legendary reliability and stability.
+I stored the result in AWS S3 for now, in the future work, I would like to choose PostgreSQL as the database because it is a extensible and convenient RDAMS and it also provides reliability and stability.

 # Visualization
-All the data visualization are saved at data_analysis,ipynb.
-Here are a few example:
+All the data visualization are saved at data_analysis.ipynb.
+Here are a few examples:

 This figure shows the percentage of employment length along the loan purpose
 ![visualization1](Visualization/visualization1.jpg)